 In a production installation, you can distribute the UC Analytics services across several servers.
 Additionally, the Data Engine service and the Query Engine service can be distributed in two separate roles, the insights role and the collector role.

 In a UC Analytics installation you can distribute the following services as follows:

 - Web site & Data Engine (Insights) - Data Engine (Collector)

-You can install more than one instance of the Data Engine (Collector).
+You can install multiple instances of the Data Engine (Collector).

 Query Engine (Collector)